International Military Tribunal for the Far East: Creation of the court

 On January 19, 1946, MacArthur issued a special proclamation ordering the establishment of an International Military Tribunal for the Far East (IMTFE).
 On the same day, he also approved the Charter of the International Military Tribunal for the Far East (CIMTFE), which prescribed how it was to be formed, the crimes that it was to consider, and how the tribunal was to function.
 The charter generally followed the model set by the Nuremberg trials.
 On April 25, in accordance with the provisions of Article 7 of the CIMTFE, the original Rules of Procedure of the International Military Tribunal for the Far East with amendments were promulgated.

 Tokyo War Crimes Trial

 Following months of preparation, the IMTFE convened on April 29, 1946.
 The trials were held in the War Ministry office in Tokyo.

 On May 3 the prosecution opened its case, charging the defendants with crimes against peace, conventional war crimes, and crimes against humanity.
 The trial continued for more than two and a half years, hearing testimony from 419 witnesses and admitting 4,336 exhibits of evidence, including depositions and affidavits from 779 other individuals.

 Charges

-Following the model used at the Nuremberg trials in Germany, the Allies established three broad categories.
-"Class A" charges, alleging crimes against peace, were to be brought against Japan's top leaders who had planned and directed the war.
-Class B and C charges, which could be leveled at Japanese of any rank, covered conventional war crimes and crimes against humanity, respectively.
-Unlike the Nuremberg trials, the charge of crimes against peace was a prerequisite to prosecution—only those individuals whose crimes included crimes against peace could be prosecuted by the Tribunal.
-In the event, no Class C charges were heard in Tokyo.
+Following the model used at the Nuremberg trials in Germany, the Allies established three broad categories: